lordkleiton/pokeapi_dart_lib/README.md

 # Available models

 All endpoints available in [the docs](https://pokeapi.co/docs/v2) are also available in this lib as models with the exact same name.
-All of them have the exact same property names¹ will have the `find` and `get` methods available
+All of them have the exact same property names¹ and they'll have the `find` and `get` methods available

 There's also a multitude of auxiliary models available, but they do not represent endpoints; they are included to facilitate your workflow.
 All of them have the exact same property names¹ and none of them will have the `find` and `get` methods available